Deciphering the global production network from cross-border firm transactions: Introduction

 Here we aim to infer detailed 'product recipes', or the set of unique inputs needed in the production of a specific product.
-In other words, we aim to capture the input materials and tools used in product that are specific to a particular product, and not common across many products (e.g., packaging).
-Distinct from two recent efforts build a similar product network using firm-level transaction data from Italy \citep{fessina2025product} and Japan \citep{inoue2024disruption}, we aim to capture global supply chains (as opposed to local supply chains) via global firm purchasing patterns.
-To do this, we harness 'next generation' global firm-level transaction data via a UK government programme, GSCIP.
-We use an aggregated subset of data from GSCIP for the years 2021-2023, prior to additional augmentation of the transactional data completed in 2025.
-The subset of data that we use is orders of magnitude larger than single country datasets typically in use today, and covers 20m global firms, and 1 billion cross-border transactions.
-The data was assembled from a variety of sources, from customs to firm-owned data, and matched at a firm level.
+In other words, we aim to capture the input materials and tools that are specific to a particular product (and hence not common across many products, e.g., packaging).
+Distinct from two recent efforts to build a similar product network using firm-level transaction data from specific countries (Italy \cite{fessina2025product} and Japan \cite{inoue2024disruption}), we aim to capture product linkages in global supply chains.
+To do this, we harness global cross-border inter-firm transaction data via a UK government programme, GSCIP.
+The data, procured under license by GSCIP, was compiled by a commercial entity from a variety of sources, from customs to firm-owned data, and matched at a firm level.
+It contains information solely on cross-border inter-firm purchases, and does not capture local supply chain linkages.

-To detect the set of inputs required to make a specific product, we compute the excess purchase of inputs (products) for the set of firms that make a specific product relative to how often an average firm purchases the input.
+To detect the set of inputs required to make a specific product, we compare the purchasing patterns of firms which make this input (producer firms) to those who do not.
+Specifically, we compute the ratio of producer firms to all firms who purchase each input.
 This latter step effectively down-weights common or ubiquitous inputs.
-This approach echoes that of \citet{o2021productive}, in which the authors inferred country-product diversification paths by extracting the set of common products produced in the set of countries in which a specific new product appeared later.
-In this case, one can think of this approach as 'piecemeal' reconstruction of global product supply chains in that we independently estimate each set of input linkages for each product.
+This approach echoes that of \cite{o2021productive} in which the authors inferred typical product diversification paths by extracting the set of common products produced previously by countries which went on later to make a specific product.
+One can think of our approach as 'piecemeal' reconstruction of global product supply chains in that we independently estimate the set of input linkages for each product.
 In this way, we capture both inputs or ingredients, and complex tools and packaging.